-“To succeed as a forensic nurse, you must be ethical and hardworking.
+“To succeed, you must be ethical and hardworking.
 If you are somebody who tends to cut corners and skip steps, you won’t do well in this field because you must be willing and able to follow the different criteria, protocols for examinations, and documentation.
 If you don’t, you will miss critical evidence and the victims you are supposed to serve will not be treated properly.”

 Joyce Williams is a nurse who specializes in forensic nursing at Safe Place, a child advocacy center for children who are reported victims of child abuse.
 She earned a diploma in nursing from a hospital program in 1972, a Bachelor of Science in Nursing from Antioch University in 1976, and a Doctor of Nursing Practice in 2007 from the University of Tennessee.

-Joyce learned about job opportunities within forensic nursing through a seminar she attended with her husband, who is a forensic dentist.
+Joyce learned about job opportunities within this field through a seminar she attended with her husband, who is a forensic dentist.
 She has also worked for the government to determine the causes of death in combat.
 When she isn’t working, she volunteers with several healthcare organizations, including the State of Maryland’s human trafficking task force and the World Association for Disaster and Emergency Medicine.

 In previous work, I cared for trauma patients, but in my current job I perform medical forensic exams on children from birth to age 18 who are suspected victims of physical or sexual abuse.
 I have been working with children for the past 10 years.

-If a student said to you, “I am interested in becoming a forensic nurse,” what would your response be?
+If a student said to you, “I am interested in doing the same job as you,” what would your response be?

-If a student wanted to become a forensic nurse, I would encourage them.
+If a student wanted to join my career field, I would encourage them.
 But I would want them to ask questions about the reality of the profession and about the different types of jobs that are available in this field.
 This is not a particularly uncommon job, but until you get into nursing you don’t know much about it.

 One good thing that I find is that professionals are very willing to help you in this field.
 They want to help you to achieve more, so there is a lot of mentoring and collaboration.
 Even though I have been doing this for several years, I love that I can call up a friend of mine who can help me with any problem I am facing, whether I need a second opinion or want to find literature on a certain practice.

-What level of education is necessary to become a forensic nurse?
+What level of education is necessary to do what you do?

 In my opinion, the minimum level of education that you need in this field is a bachelors degree in nursing.
 But I think that a graduate degree is also important.
 There are many elements to this job, and you have to be able to synthesize knowledge of forensic science and medicine.
 A graduate degree teaches you how to think that way.

-The certification that you need to be a forensic nurse depends on the job you want to do.
+The certification that you need depends on the job you want to do.
 For instance, if you want to be a sexual assault examiner, then you need to take an approved course and fulfill the licensing requirements through your state.
 Some jobs don’t require that certification, but I have found that the more knowledge you can obtain, the better you will be able to treat your patients.

-Why did you decide to become a forensic nurse?
+Why did you decide to go in this career path?

-What do you enjoy most and least about being a forensic nurse?
+What do you enjoy most and least during your work day?

-What I like most about being a forensic nurse is that I get to work with people who have experienced trauma and help them see that life can get better again.
+I like that I get to work with people who have experienced trauma and help them see that life can get better again.
 It may not get better immediately, but I can do something to speed up their recovery process.

 However, the aspect of the job that I least enjoy is the paperwork.
 It is necessary because everything needs to be properly documented so that it will be useful in a court of law, but it can be time consuming.